 I am over the top~~~~~ thankful that in a few days I will share the stage with my beautiful daughter Amber Lynn and cast yet another ripple of hope, joy, and faith.
 With courage and grit, I will share the strength of my heart with those who are struggling and those coming to find a sense of community.

-Eighteen years ago, I walked myself into the psychiatric unit.
+Eighteen years ago, I walked into the psychiatric unit.
 Despite all my efforts, despite trying everything to fight my battle with suicide, on that day, I had the most terrifying thought.
 That thought… still haunts me.
 It’s dark and not something I would ever want to act upon.
 Yet, as dark as it was, this year, I shared it on CTN in Nashville on a show called Bridges.
 I was going to end my life that day for many reasons.
 One of those reasons was I was tired of fighting the many thoughts that waged war in my mind.

 In the psychiatric unit, I was afraid and ashamed.
 So ashamed, in fact, at first I refused to answer phone calls or see anyone.
 I truly felt like a failure.
 Eventually, some of my family came up to see me, and that was a turning point.
 They loved me and told me they were glad I was still here.
-That was the first time I realized that I didn’t love me.
-I wanted to, but I didn’t know how.
+That was the first time I realized that I didn’t love myself.
+I wanted to, but I didn’t know-how.